Updated 12/29/24

 What To Expect When Taking Your Jewelry In For Repairing

-Actually, when you bring in a piece of jewelry for repairs, the jeweler will first begin with cleaning your piece in an ultrasonic machine.
+When you bring in a piece of jewelry for repairs, the jeweler will first begin with cleaning your piece in an ultrasonic machine.
 Then they’ll bring out the loupe (the little microscope that they place by their eye to get a good look at your jewelry).
-Makes them look like Colonel Klink from Hogan’s Heros… IYKYK.

 Also, hands change.
-It’s just a fact (definitely not the pandemic potato chips we’ve been eating).
 If you can’t get your wedding band off with all the YouTube tricks, we can cut it off with a special tool that makes it super easy to weld back together after we correctly size it.
 Do not try this at home!

 Most precious metal rings (gold, platinum and silver) can be sized up or down, depending upon how the ring was originally designed.
 And the parts holding the gems also were made to be repaired.